kanehekili/VideoCut/README.md

 * Reencode: Precice, frame exact cut.
 This option might take hours.
 Default is off
 * VideoCut Muxer: Toggle between the internal Muxer or the ffmpeg command line.
 Default is on.
 * Audio Mute: Mute all audio streams and extract video only.
 Default is off (no mute)
+* Quick Search: Makes seeking faster, but only on I frames.
+The jog dial stays precise
 * Show Subtitles: Show subtitles in the preview window (mpv backend only)
 * Use GL Widgets (mpv backend only).
 Needed for wayland.
 Default is on (works with X11 as well)